Resolve (song): Music video

-The video was directed by Michael Palmieri, who also directed the video for the previous single, "DOA".
-Most of the music video was filmed in Duarte, CA, the rest being green/blue screened to have the band playing under a C.G.I. lighthouse.
-The video begins with Dave Grohl crossing Route 66 (Huntington Dr.) to a "Sushi for Less" restaurant, with wind chimes ringing in the background.
-He enters the restaurant seeing few people (played by the other band members).
-He is greeted by an attractive Asian waitress.
-After being seated Grohl is waited on by a male Asian double of himself, including his tattoos and T-shirt, minus the Motörhead logo.
+The video shot in Duarte, California, was directed by Michael Palmieri, (director of preceding single's video; "DOA") was shot with the band members being chroma keyed to be depicting playing on a setting of sand waves with a lighthouse in the background.
+Beginning with Dave Grohl contemplating visiting the "Sushi for Less" restaurant establishment from the other side of Route 66 (Huntington Dr.) then crossing the street, with wind chimes ringing in the background when he opens the door.
+Upon Grohl entering the restaurant seeing only the other band members as patrons, he is greeted and seated by an Asian waitress (played by Kristina Lum, a U.S. Olympic team synchronized swimmer).
+After being seated, Grohl is waited on by a male Asian double of himself, including his tattoos and T-shirt, minus the Motörhead logo.
 Nate Mendel starts to get bored looking at the live crustacean in his cup and starts balancing a fork and a spoon on the rim of a glass.
 Taylor Hawkins tries to better this by balancing a salt shaker in a small pile of salt.
-Grohl hums and sings along to his own song being played on a radio and television.
+At one point, Grohl unexplainedly mocks the song refrain.
 In an extended daydream of sequence, Grohl envisions himself as the scuba suited toy in the restaurant's aquarium as a mermaid, who resembles the restaurant's waitress, swims towards him.
 (The bottle at his feet with the red liquid is a reference to the video for "DOA") After a moment of bubbling love hearts at each other, she detaches his air hose and the glass in his helmet cracks.
 At the same time, Mendel knocks the glass off the table and Hawkins knocks over the salt shaker.
 Before the glass hits the ground, Chris Shiflett catches it and puts it back on the table.
 Still daydreaming, Grohl finds he is able to breathe under water and he swims away with the mermaid.
 As Shiflett asks Mendel to show him how to balance the fork and spoon on the glass, Grohl is snapped back to reality by the waitress handing him the bill.
 The video premiered on British television long before it premiered in the United States.